kekec3/SQL-DataTool/README.md

 ![Export Screenshot](screenshots/imgExport.png)

-At the end you just insert the absolut path to the file.
+At the end, you just insert the absolute path to the file.